Martinez Fraud Lawyer

-Types Of Fraud Charges In California
+What are the Different Types Of Fraud Charges In California?

 The term “fraud” generally refers to situations where someone intentionally misrepresents important information for the purpose of inducing someone else to do, or not do, something that results in an undeserved benefit for the person making the misrepresentation.

 Fraud can also be committed when someone knowingly withholds or fails to convey a fact to someone else and that omission results in a similar undeserved benefit for the person who failed to make the disclosure.

 In California, there are numerous statutes involving specific types of criminal fraud.
 These include, but are not limited to bank fraud, credit card fraud, financial fraud, insurance fraud, mail fraud, and public benefits fraud.

 Elements of Criminal Fraud

 Although each type of fraud has some unique elements, every type of charge generally requires the prosecution to prove the following elements in order to obtain a conviction: